CraigKelly/evoimage/README.md

 To run on an image with all default parameters, you only need to supply the `-image` parameter.
 For example, `./evoimage -image imgs/target-mondrian.jpg`.

-Log files are appended to in the `log` directory during the run.
-The best image for each generation is written to the `output` directory.
-The last best image is written as `./latest.jpg`.
+`evoimage` appends to log files (named for the target image) in the `log` directory during the run.
+It also writes the best image for each generation to the `output` directory.
+Image name formats use the generation number but not the file name, so you should save or clear the output directory before starting a new run.
+We also write the best image as `./latest.jpg`.

 Running `./script/output_ani` will take all current images in the output directory and create an mp4 video showing progress.
 Note that `ffmpeg` must be